neil-hickey/docs-tap/namespace-provisioner/customize-installation.hbs.md

    **<a id='con-custom-label'></a>Customize the label and annotation prefixes that controller watches**

    `parameter_prefixes` is an array of label/annotation prefixes the controller looks for to add namespace specific parameters into the [desired-namespaces](about.hbs.md#desired-ns) ConfigMap which can be used as ytt data.values for templating default and additional resources.
-For example, the value `tap.tanzu.vmware.com` tells the Namespace Provisioner controller to look for the annotations/labels on a provisioned namespace that start with the prefix `tap.tanzu.vmware.com/` and use those as parameters.
+For example, the value `tap.tanzu.vmware.com` tells the Namespace Provisioner controller to look for the annotations and labels on a provisioned namespace that start with the prefix `tap.tanzu.vmware.com/` and use those as parameters.

-   Sample TAP values configuration:
+   Sample `tap-values.yaml` configuration:

   ```yaml
   namespace_provisioner: